learn-co-curriculum/phase-1-javascript-functions-continued/README.md

 **LAB**: Implement a function expression called `mondayWork`.
 The function should return a `String` like `"This Monday, I will ... ."` Fill in the `...` with the activity that's passed in as the first parameter.
 If nothing is passed in, default to `"go to the office"`.
-Run `learn test` to verify you've gotten this set of tests passing before continuing with the lesson.
+Run `npm test` to verify you've gotten this set of tests passing before continuing with the lesson.

 ## Define an IIFE: Immediately-Invoked Function Expression